redchillipadi/Gazebo_road/README.md

 ## View Camera
 rqt_image_view
 ## Command control
-Simple command statements in Human_detection
+Simple command statements in Human_detectio
+linear.x and angular.z these two parameters control the steering as well as the forward and backward movement of the trolley